Makindo Medical Notes"One small step for man, one large step for Makindo" |

 Related Subjects: |Malnutrition universal screening tool (MUST) |Body Mass Index |Peripherally inserted central catheters (PICC) |Refeeding syndrome

-BMI is calculated using the following formula:
+BMI is calculated using the standard formula:

 BMI = Weight (kg) / [Height (m)]2